enthought/traits/docs/source/TUIUG/factories_advanced_extra.rst

 indirectly, in an extended context attribute referenced by the *columns_name* parameter.

-The items in the list must be instances of enthought.traits.ui.api.TableColumn, or of a subclass of TableColumn.
+The items in the list must be instances of traitsui.api.TableColumn, or of a subclass of TableColumn.
 Some subclasses of TableColumn that are provided by the Traits UI package include ObjectColumn, ListColumn, NumericColumn, and ExpressionColumn.
 (See the *Traits API Reference* for details